bayramakdeniz/Finemap-MiXeR/README.md

 Get matlab runtime container from DockerHub as  `docker pull bayramalex/matlabruntime2018`

 ## Step 2.
-Download the compiled application of our Finemap-MiXeR tool (current name is FinemapMiXeRv09 ) from here [here](https://drive.google.com/file/d/16LFuHWyU_L-re-uS_Udq8eGupG5lYJ6N/view?usp=sharing).
+Download the compiled application of our Finemap-MiXeR tool from here [here](https://drive.google.com/file/d/1SoLpSclxm5NsGSEz2nWfN0CawuicWid7/view?usp=sharing).

 ## Step 3.
 Prepare z scores as a vector in .mat format (glmt.mat) and also A matrix (a.mat).
 For R users to create .mat files see [here](https://www.rdocumentation.org/packages/R.matlab/versions/3.7.0/topics/writeMat)